Timeline for Intern/Residency Applications

 If you are seeking a residency in Neurology, Child Neurology, Neurosurgery, Ophthalmology or Plastic Surgery, register for the San Francisco Match at http://www.sfmatch.org.
 All deadlines for registration fall within the late August/early September timeframe.
 However, each residency has its own specific timetable, available at the website.

 Select the faculty members whom you will ask to write your recommendation letters (preferably, but not absolutely, from the same specialty area in which you are applying).
-Letters should be forwarded to Academic Affairs.
-You may start this process as early as first year of medical school.
+You should ask the people whom you feel will give you a positive recommendation, such as clinical faculty members with whom you have worked extensively during clinical rotations.

-Complete your CV and forward it to Academic Affairs for preparation of your Dean’s Letter.
+Complete your CV and email it to firstname.lastname@example.org for preparation of your MSPE / Dean’s Letter.

-Applicants will receive MyERAS tokens from Academic Affairs in the middle of April.
+Applicants will receive MyERAS tokens from Academic Affairs when the ERAS system opens (usually in mid-May.)
 These tokens will allow applicants access to the applicant manual on the ERAS website and are also used to register with ERAS and create your profile and MyERAS application.

-Applicants can begin working on their applications in ERAS beginning in mid-April and begin selecting and applying to Osteopathic Internship programs starting July 15, 2015.
+After registering, applicants can begin working on their applications in ERAS and can begin selecting and applying to Osteopathic Internship programs starting July 15, 2016.
 Write your personal statement and create your list of recommendation writers on ERAS.
 Students must also designate slots for Letters of Recommendation.
 LORs cannot be uploaded to your application without designating a slot for the letter.
 Be sure to authorize transmission of your COMLEX (and/or USMLE scores) on the ERAS website.
 Also certify and submit your MyERAS application (or other methods by which the programs you are applying for are taking applications).

 Students interested in the allopathic (M.D.) match register at http://www.nrmp.org/res_match/index.html.
-Students must register online at that website by November 30, 2013.
+Students should register online at that website by November 30, 2016.
 (Beyond that date, late registration fees apply.)
 Follow the procedure outlined in their “Applicant User Guide,” which may be printed from the NRMP website.

 Attend workshops offered by Academic Affairs and Graduate Medical Education on interviewing skills and the intern application process.